top of page

 a.k.a.
 Master Bing (www.WudangDao.com).
 He began training Wudang Qigong and Taiji (tai chi) with Master

 Bing in Southern California in 2012 and every Spring thereafter, later in Wudang, Hubei Province, China in the Summer of 2016.
-In September of 2023, Jason traveled back to China to participate in a three week training and cultural seminar with Master Bing and other students at Taiji Gong in Fuquan city, Guizhou province, then two weeks training on Wudang mountain at Master Bing's new school, Wudang Dao Seven Star campus.
+In September of 2023, Jason traveled back to China to participate in a three week training and cultural seminar with Master Bing and other students at Taiji Gong in Fuquan city, Guizhou province, then two weeks training on Wudang mountain at Master Bing's new school, Wudang Dao Seven Star Campus.

 Originally from Southern California, Jason moved to Eureka Springs with his wife in Winter 2016 to a small